Patrick Cleveland, LMFT Founder&Clinical Director

 Through studying contemporary psychoanalysis I came across the work of French psychoanalyst Jacques Lacan.
 It was Lacan’s emphasis on desire, language, and how they relate to understanding unconscious motivation that drove me to specialize in Lacanian psychoanalytic therapy.
 I have traveled for many years to Quebec, Canada to attend annual seminars at the Ecole Freudienne du Quebec (G.I.F.R.I.C.) for continued education and training in Lacanian Psychoanalysis.
 I also utilize the evidenced based cutting edge approach developed by Richard Schwartz, PhD known as internal family systems.
 This approach helps us to connect with different parts of ourselves, uncover hidden blocks, and focuses on helping us to get to know our internal world on a deeper level.
-I mainly utilize an eclectic foundation and approach to therapy focused on meeting clients where they're at with the best therapeutic intervention, modality, and style that suits them and facilitates personal growth and healing and draw from various schools of thought as self-psychology, object relations, relational psychotherapy, Jungian psychotherapy, Gestalt Therapy, Family Systems, inter-subjectivity, dialectical behavioral therapy, narrative therapy, solution focused therapy, humanistic-existential psychotherapy as well as various other psycho-dynamic approaches to psychotherapy.
+I mainly utilize an eclectic foundation and approach to therapy focused on meeting clients where they're at with the best therapeutic intervention, modality, and style that suits them and facilitates personal growth and healing and draw from various schools of thought as self-psychology, object relations, relational psychotherapy, Jungian psychotherapy, Gestalt Therapy, Family Systems, inter-subjectivity, dialectical behavioral therapy, mindfulness, narrative therapy, solution focused therapy, humanistic-existential psychotherapy as well as various other psycho-dynamic approaches to psychotherapy.
 For more information about how I practice therapy, please visit the what is psychotherapy? page on this site.